ggilmore/dhall-performance-regression-example-with/README.md

 # Performance regression in dhall 1.36.0 and `with`

-Note that the dhall files in both the fast and slow folder are identical (apart from the `.tool-versions` file which specifies the version of dhall to use to each test case).
+Note that the dhall files in both the fast and slow folder are identical (apart from the `.tool-versions` file which specifies the version of dhall to use for each test case).

 ## fast (dhall 1.35.0)